-My name is Peter and I’m living in Switzerland.
+My name is Peter and I grew up in Switzerland, currently I’m living in Germany.
 I’m a Christian and particle physicist by education.
 If you’ve already read some posts, you’ll not be surprised that I’m interested in a wide range of topics including physics, theology, and computer science.
 I created this blog in my spare time after Dectris agreed to sponsor the hardware for a world record computation of π.
 The texts on this blog therefore do not necessarily reflect the view of my employer.

 My interest in π dates back to my time at the Alte Kantonsschule in Aarau, where my math teacher had fixed several printouts full with digits of π at the walls of our class room.
 My friend and me tried to memorise the first digits of π, but I never managed to get beyond the 20 first digits.
 At the time of writing I’m working for Dectris developing fast digital X-ray detectors.